justinzelinsky/chatroom-server/README.md

 You must set the following environment variables (or create `.env` in the root of this project):

 - SERVER_PORT
+- REDIS_PORT
+- REDIS_HOST
 - MONGO_DB
 - CHATROOM_SECRET

+You must also have Mongo and Redis running.

 ### Install